Rogelio25-div/BHConnect/README.md

-# BHConnect
+# PROJECT TITLLE
 Development-of-BHCONNECT-A-Local-Boarding-House-Booking-System

+## DISCRIPTION
+BHConnect is a web-based platform designed to help students and travelers easily find and book local boarding houses.
+Similar to Airbnb but focused on local communities, the system allows boarding house owners to post listings and manage bookings.
+It includes integrated payment option like GCash for a smooth and secure transaction experience.

+## Getting Started

+### Dependencies
+It will run on any OS Versions

+### Installing

+### Executing program
+* How to run the program
   To run the system you need to open the 2 folder in Terminal the Frontend folder and backend folder then run the code

-#FRONTEND (TYPESCIPT, REACT)
+* FRONTEND (TYPESCIPT, REACT)
   npm install
   npm run dev

-#BACKEND (FAST API)
+* BACKEND (FAST API)
   python -m uvicorn main:app --reload

-Project Title
-Simple overview of use/purpose.

-Description
-An in-depth paragraph about your project and overview of use.

-Getting Started
-Dependencies
-Describe any prerequisites, libraries, OS version, etc., needed before installing program. ex.
-Windows 10
-Installing
-How/where to download your program
-Any modifications needed to be made to files/folders Executing program
-How to run the program
-Step-by-step bullets
-code blocks for commands
-Help
-Any advise for common problems or issues.

-command to run if program contains helper info
-Authors
-Contributors names and contact info

-ex.
-Dominique Pizzie
-ex. @DomPizzie

-Version History
-0.2
-Various bug fixes and optimizations
-See commit change or See release history
-0.1
-Initial Release
-License
-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details

-Acknowledgments
-Inspiration, code snippets, etc.

-awesome-readme
-PurpleBooth
-dbader
-zenorocha
-fvcproductions